SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 * `Startup.cs` - Code added to the `ConfigureServices()` method to add a `MySqlConnection` or a `DbContext`, depending on the application, to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry MySql configuration values when pushed to Cloud Foundry.
 * `HomeController.cs` - Code added for injection of a `MySqlConnection` or `DbContext` into the Controller.
 These are used to obtain data from the database and then to display the data.
 * `MySqlData.cshtml` - The view used to display the MySql data values.
-* `Models folder` - Contains code to initialize the database and also the definition of `DbContexts` classes for the MySqlEF6 and MySqlEFCore samples.
+* `Models folder` - Contains code to initialize the database and also the definition of `DbContext` classes for the MySqlEF6 and MySqlEFCore samples.

 ## 1.2 Usage

 You should have a good understanding of how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the connector.

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
-Specifically pay particular attention to the usage of the `ConfigureServices()` method.
+Specifically pay attention to the usage of the `ConfigureServices()` method.

-To use this connector you need to do the following:
+To use this connector:

 * Create and bind a MySql Service instance to your application.
 * Optionally, configure any MySql client settings (e.g. `appsettings.json`) you need.